 Improve and Protect Sperm Health

-One study showed a marked improvement in sperm health in men who had previously failed fertility treatments due to sperm a high number of sperm with DNA fragmentation.
-The researchers found that just 2 months of supplementation with both vitamin C and E at one gram a day of each lead to decreased DNA fragmentation in sperm and improved implantation and successful pregnancy rates.
+One 2013 study published in the Journal of Andrology showed a marked improvement in sperm health in men who had previously failed fertility treatments due to a high number of sperm with DNA fragmentation.
+The researchers from the Centre for Reproductive Medicine, European Hospital, Rome, Italy found that just 2 months of supplementation with both vitamin C and E at one gram a day of each lead to decreased DNA fragmentation in sperm and improved implantation and successful pregnancy rates.

 A study performed in 1991 showed that ascorbic acid (a form of vitamin C) levels are much higher in seminal fluid compared to other fluids in the human body, including blood.
-The study also showed that in healthy male subjects, reduction in vitamin C levels can be detrimental to sperm health.
-When dietary vitamin C was reduced from 250mg to just 5mg a day, ascorbic acid levels in the male subjects seminal fluid reduced by 50%, and the number of sperm that had damage to their DNA increased by 91%.
+The study publishes in the journal Proceedings of the National Academy of Sciences also showed that, in healthy male subjects, reduction in vitamin C levels can be detrimental to sperm health.
+When dietary vitamin C was reduced from 250mg to just 5mg a day, ascorbic acid levels in the male subject’s seminal fluid reduced by 50%, and the number of sperm cells that had damage to their DNA increased by 91%.
 These results indicate the importance of dietary vitamin C in preventing infertility in men.

 Vitamin C Plays A Role In Ovulation And Egg Health